A topic from the subject of Inorganic Chemistry in Chemistry.

 Introduction

-The f-block elements are the elements in the periodic table that have their outermost electrons in the f-subshell.
-These elements are all metals and are found in the lanthanide and actinide series.
-The f-block elements are named after the element fluorine, which has one f-electron.
+The f-block elements are located in the periodic table where their outermost electrons occupy the f-subshell.
+These elements are all metals and comprise the lanthanide and actinide series.
+The f-block elements are not named after fluorine; that's a misconception.
+The naming convention reflects their position and electron configuration.

 Basic Concepts